Updated

-Charging a Company Car at Home: UK Tax, HMRC Rates and Reimbursement (2026)
+Charging a Company Car at Home UK: Tax & HMRC Rates

 The Short Answer

-If you drive a company electric car and charge it at home, your employer can reimburse you 7p per mile for home charging and 15p per mile for public charging — completely tax-free.
-No Benefit in Kind, no National Insurance, no complications.
+Drive a company electric car and charge it at home, and your employer can reimburse you 7p per mile for home charging and 15p per mile for public charging — tax-free.
+No Benefit in Kind, no National Insurance.

-The clever bit: if you charge at home on an off-peak EV tariff at ~7p/kWh, your actual cost per mile is around 1.8–2.5p.
-But HMRC lets your employer reimburse you at 7p per mile.
-That gap is real money in your pocket — and it's entirely legitimate.
+The arbitrage: on an off-peak EV tariff at ~7p/kWh, the actual cost per mile is around 1.8–2.5p, but HMRC allows reimbursement at 7p per mile.
+That gap is legitimate income.

 How HMRC Advisory Electricity Rates Work